toasted-nutbread/yomichan/README.md

     `{kunyomi}` | Kunyomi (Japanese reading) for the Kanji expressed as Katakana.
     `{onyomi}` | Onyomi (Chinese reading) for the Kanji expressed as Hiragana.
     `{screenshot}` | Screenshot of the web page taken at the time the Kanji was added.
-    `{sentence}` | Sentence, quote, or phrase in which the character appears in the source content.
+    `{sentence}` | Sentence, quote, or phrase that the character appears in from the source content.
     `{url}` | Address of the web page in which the Kanji appeared in.

 When creating your model for Yomichan, *please make sure that you pick a unique field to be first*; fields that will